 The benefits of two-factor authentication are clear, and it is a part of the importance of IT risk management, this simple protocol can significantly reduce your chance of a data breach, stolen financial credentials, or a data privacy compliance violation.

-Neuron Computers, as a managed IT service, can get 2FA set up easily for all your applications that access sensitive information.
+Neuron Computers, as a managed IT service, can get 2FA set up easily for all your applications that access sensitive information or client records like tax returns for cpa firms.
 Contact us today and let’s get your business protected!

 Call 1-833-4-NEURON or contact us online.